g-clouds/ANS/README.md

 ## About

-The Agent Network System (ANS) is an open-source project initiated by **gClouds R&D | gLabs**, under the **Apache License 2.0**.
-We are committed to developing ANS as an open standard and warmly welcome contributions, feedback, and collaboration from the broader AI and agent technology community.
-Our goal is to foster a robust and interoperable ecosystem for AI agents.
+The Agent Network System (ANS) is a community-driven open specification.
+While initiated by **gClouds R&D | gLabs**, our goal is to transition ANS into a fully community-governed standard.
+We operate under the **Apache License 2.0** to ensure true openness and interoperability.
+We warmly welcome contributions, feedback, and collaboration from the broader AI and agent technology community to foster a robust and interoperable ecosystem for AI agents.

 ---